managed charging

 • Choosing the right EV fleet charging software is essential in saving costs of electrification and reducing strain on utilities

-As the popularity of electric vehicles (EVs) continues to grow, attention is focusing on electric utilities’ capacity to serve new EV charging loads.
-There are hundreds of electric utilities across the country, each responsible for balancing customer supply and demand to maintain grid safety, reliability, and resiliency.
-The rapid increase in EV adoption will require these utilities to expand their grids.
+The rapid increase in electric vehicle (EV) adoption will require electric utilities to expand their grids.
 The challenge is to build new capacity in time to meet public policy targets that call for thousands more EV passenger cars, commercial trucks, buses, and off-road vehicles in the next decade.

 All this expansion could be lengthy and costly.
 A 2022 forecast for EV charging in the state of New York estimates up to $28 billion in new distribution system upgrades are needed to meet state policy goals.
 This estimate assumed a high electrification scenario and unmanaged charging of consumer and fleet EVs.
 Unmanaged vehicles plug in and begin charging whenever they are not driving.